What does a Security Supervisor do?

 - Bachelor’s degree in Criminal Justice, Security Management, or a related field.

-- Proven experience in a security management role.
+- Proven experience as a Security Supervisor or similar role.

-- Strong knowledge of security protocols, laws, and regulations.
+- Strong knowledge of security practices, procedures, and risk management.

-- Ability to remain calm and make quick decisions in emergency situations.
+- Ability to remain calm and effective in high-pressure situations.

 Is becoming a Security Supervisor a good career path?